TritonDataCenter/node-workflow/docs/API.md

 ### HTTP Parameters

 - `name`: The workflow name.
 Required.
-- `chain[]`: UUIDs for tasks to add to the workflow.
+- `chain[]`: The tasks to add to the workflow.
 Optional.
 Multiple values allowed.
-Additionally, complete tasks object can be given instead of UUIDs and the tasks will be created (see Tasks section for information on task object expected members).
-- `onerror[]`: UUIDs for tasks to add to the workflow fallback.
+- `onerror[]`: The tasks to add to the workflow fallback.
 Optional.
   Multiple values allowed.
-Additionally, complete tasks objects can be given instead of UUIDs and the tasks will be created.
 - `timeout`: Optional timeout, in seconds, for the workflow execution.

+### Every `task` may be composed of:

+- `name`: The task name.
+Optional.
+- `body`: Required.
+A string enclosing a JavaScript function definition.
+  The function __must__ take the parameters `job` and `cb`, where `cb` is a callback to be called by the function when its execution is finished, either without any arguments, (_task succeed_), or with an error message, (_task failed_).
+- `fallback`: Optional.
+A string enclosing a JavaScript function definition.
+  The function __must__ take the parameters `err`, `job` and `cb`, where `cb` is a callback to be called by the function when its execution fails;
+  `err` is the error message returned by task `body`.
+- `retry`: Optional.
+Number of times to retry the task's body execution before either fail the task or call the `fallback` function, when given.
+- `timeout`: Optional timeout, in seconds, for the task execution.

 ### Status Codes